CALL BEFORE DIGGING

 TREE REMOVAL REQUESTS

 MPE regularly trims hazard trees near power lines and/or electric service equipment.
 On occasion, consumers alert us about trees that pose potential safety risks.
 In response, we investigate and mitigate the hazard when warranted.
 MPE reserves the right to refuse to cut or remove any trees that do not pose a danger to MPE's facilities.
-If a tree is deemed a safety hazard to MPE's facilities, we will trim or remove the tree at no cost.
+If a tree is deemed a safety hazard to MPE's facilities, MPE or one of our contractors will trim the tree at no cost.

 CALL (970) 887-3378, EXT.
 5 FOR MORE INFORMATION